jcoleman45/6300test/Project1/manual.md

 ###3.2 Running the application

-The application is run in the installation folder on the command prompt.
-The usage is given below.
+We assume you have opened a command-line prompt in the installation directory (containing this documentation and a `src/` folder where the compiled application binaries reside).
+The application is run on that prompt as follows.

 ````
 java -cp src/ edu.gatech.seclass.prj1.Main [-d <delimiters>] [-l <min_length>] <file_path>